elsampsa/cutefront/docs/qtlike.rst

         sig: throw_ball  >--+---|-----+
         slot: catch_ball <------+

-This feature is used in Qt's "Qt Studio", where you can create interactions by graphically drawing lines between widgets.
-We have the same potential with CuteFront.

 A more complicated topic on the state is the "state history", i.e. moving forward and backward in history, using browser forward and backward buttons.
 You can read more about that in :ref:`State History <state_history>`.